 The forward-looking statements in this Form 10-Q are based on our expectations and are necessarily dependent upon assumptions, estimates and data that we believe are reasonable and accurate but may be incorrect, incomplete or imprecise.
-Forward-looking statements are also subject to a number of business risks and uncertainties, any of which could cause actual results to differ materially from those set forth in or implied by the forward-looking statements.
+Forward-looking statements are also subject to a number of business risks and uncertainties, any of which could cause actual results or actions to differ materially from those set forth in or implied by the forward-looking statements.
 The risks and uncertainties include, among others:

-- the volatility and uncertainty of cotton and other raw material prices; - the general U.S. and international economic conditions; - deterioration in the financial condition of our customers and suppliers and changes in the operations and strategies of our customers and suppliers; - the competitive conditions in the apparel and textile industries; - our ability to predict or react to changing consumer preferences or trends; - pricing pressures and the implementation of cost reduction strategies; - changes in the economic, political and social stability of our offshore locations; - our ability to retain key management; - the effect of unseasonable weather conditions on purchases of our products; - significant changes in our effective tax rate; - any restrictions on our ability to borrow capital or service our indebtedness; - interest rate fluctuations increasing our obligations under our variable rate indebtedness; - the ability to raise additional capital; - the ability to grow, achieve synergies and realize the expected profitability of recent acquisitions; - the volatility and uncertainty of energy and fuel prices; - any material disruptions in our information systems related to our business operations; - any data security or privacy breaches; - any significant interruptions within our distribution network; - changes in or our ability to comply with safety, health and environmental regulations; - any significant litigation in either domestic or international jurisdictions; - the ability to protect our trademarks and other intellectual property; - the ability to obtain and renew our significant license agreements; - the impairment of acquired intangible assets; - changes in e-commerce laws and regulations; - changes to international trade regulations; - changes in employment laws or regulations or our relationship with our employees; - cost increases and reduction in future profitability due to recent healthcare legislation; - foreign currency exchange rate fluctuations; - violations of manufacturing or employee safety standards, labor laws, or unethical business practices by our suppliers and independent contractors; - the illiquidity of our shares; - price volatility in our shares and the general volatility of the stock market; and - the costs required to comply with the regulatory landscape regarding public company governance and disclosure.
+- the volatility and uncertainty of cotton and other raw material prices; - the general U.S. and international economic conditions; - deterioration in the financial condition of our customers and suppliers and changes in the operations and strategies of our customers and suppliers; - the competitive conditions in the apparel and textile industries; - our ability to predict or react to changing consumer preferences or trends; - pricing pressures and the implementation of cost reduction strategies; - changes in the economic, political and social stability of our offshore locations; - our ability to retain key management; - the effect of unseasonable weather conditions on purchases of our products; - significant changes in our effective tax rate; - any restrictions on our ability to borrow capital or service our indebtedness; - interest rate fluctuations increasing our obligations under our variable rate indebtedness; - the ability to raise additional capital; - the ability to grow, achieve synergies and realize the expected profitability of recent acquisitions; - the volatility and uncertainty of energy and fuel prices; - any material disruptions in our information systems related to our business operations; - any data security or privacy breaches; - any significant interruptions within our distribution network; - changes in or our ability to comply with safety, health and environmental regulations; - any significant litigation in either domestic or international jurisdictions; - the ability to protect our trademarks and other intellectual property; - the ability to obtain and renew our significant license agreements; - the impairment of acquired intangible assets; - changes in e-commerce laws and regulations; - changes to international trade regulations;

+- changes in employment laws or regulations or our relationship with our employees; - cost increases and reduction in future profitability due to recent healthcare legislation; - foreign currency exchange rate fluctuations: - violations of manufacturing or employee safety standards, labor laws, or unethical business practices by our suppliers and independent contractors; - the illiquidity of our shares; - price volatility in our shares and the general volatility of the stock market; and - the costs required to comply with the regulatory landscape regarding public company governance and disclosure.

-A detailed discussion of significant risk factors that have the potential to cause actual results to differ materially from our expectations is described under the subheading "Risk Factors" in our Form 10-K for our fiscal year ended June 29, 2013, filed with the SEC.
-Any forward-looking statements in this Form 10-Q do not purport to be predictions of future events or circumstances and may not be realized.
-Any forward-looking statements are made only as of the date of this Form 10-Q and we do not undertake publicly to update or revise the forward-looking statements even if it becomes clear that any projected results will not be realized.
+A detailed discussion of significant risk factors that have the potential to cause actual results or actions to differ materially from our expectations is described under the subheading "Risk Factors" in our Form 10-K for our fiscal year ended June 29, 2013, filed with the SEC, and in Part II, Other Information, Item 1A, Risk Factors, in this Form 10-Q. Any forward-looking statements in this Form 10-Q do not purport to be predictions of future events, actions or circumstances and may not be realized.
+Any forward-looking statements are made only as of the date of this Form 10-Q and we do not undertake publicly to update or revise the forward-looking statements even if it becomes clear that any such statements or any projected results will not be realized or that any contemplated actions or initiatives will not be implemented.